 Over time, Wi-Fi networks have gotten faster through improving the underlying technology, increasing the number of antennas on devices, as well as by taking advantage of different wireless radio frequencies.

-The most common frequency for wireless networks originally was the 2.4 Ghz band; however, this became overcrowded, and was susceptible to interference.
-Newer standards use the 5 Ghz and even 6 Ghz bands which are less crowded and allow for faster connections.
+The most common frequency for wireless networks originally was the 2.4 GHz band; however, this became overcrowded, and was susceptible to interference.
+Newer standards use the 5 GHz and 6 GHz bands which are less crowded and allow for faster connections.

 When looking at standards, the theoretical maximum speed is often the headline number that stands out.
 However, the main benefit of newer standards is actually how many devices they support.
 As our homes become ever more connected, we are connecting more and more devices to our routers.